If you or your neighbours are in immediate danger from flooding call the Emergency Services on 999.

 These pipes are the responsibility of the homeowner up to the point they connect with the public sewer, usually at the boundary of the property

 Water and sewerage companies manage the risks of flooding from foul or combined sewers serving buildings and yards

 Public surface water sewers

-In general, Gravesham Borough Council is only responsible for flooding if the water is running off land, a drain or ditch owned by the council and is having a direct effect on an adjacent property.
+Gravesham Borough Council is only responsible for flooding if the water is running off land, a drain or ditch owned by the council, if it is directly effecting on an adjacent property.

 Owners or occupiers are mainly responsible for protecting their own homes and businesses.
-The law does not require councils to provide flood defences to protect homes but we will always try to give assistance if possible, where it is considered most needed.
+The law does not require councils to provide flood defences to protect homes but we will always try to give assistance if possible and most needed.

 We have a very limited supply of sandbags for flooding emergencies.
 These are used mainly to protect vulnerable residents that are occupied and in immediate danger of flooding.
 Sandbags will not be supplied for the protection of gardens or outbuildings.
 However, we cannot guarantee that it will be in sufficient time or in sufficient quantity to prevent or reduce damage to property.